Join Queries

 MySQL doesn't support FULL OUTER JOIN natively.

-To emulate it, you can use UNION:
+To emulate it, we can use UNION:

 SELECT s.name, c.course_name